2017 Universal Directors Initiative

-As part of the studio’s ongoing commitment to inclusively identify and develop female and diverse directors, Universal Filmed Entertainment Group’s Global Talent Development & Inclusion launched the Directors Intensive: Pitch to Premiere in 2017.
+As part of the studio’s ongoing commitment to inclusively identify and develop female and diverse directors, Universal Filmed Entertainment Group’s Global Talent Development & Inclusion launched the Universal Directors Initiative in 2017.

-The Intensive convenes participants from the Sundance FilmTwo initiative in which Universal is an exclusive sponsor and AFI’s Directing Workshop for Women where the studio is a sponsoring partner.
-During the weeklong intensive, selected filmmakers are introduced to Universal Pictures and Focus Features executives to gain an in-depth look into the studio’s production process from development to distribution.
+The Intitiative convenes participants from the Sundance FilmTwo Initiative in which Universal is an exclusive sponsor and AFI’s Directing Workshop for Women where the studio is a sponsoring partner.
+During the yearlong curriculum, selected filmmakers are introduced various UFEG business units as well as select NBCUniversal businesses.

 Sundance Institute | Universal Fellows

 CLEA DUVALL has been a staple in the filmmaking community for over 20 years.
 She is recognized by many as a gifted actor, and has recently garnered recognition for her work behind the camera.
 DuVall’s directorial debut, The Intervention, which she also wrote and stars in, premiered at the 2016 Sundance Film Festival.
 The film was well-received by both audiences and critics, and after competitive bidding sold to Paramount Studios.
 The Intervention was nominated for the Grand Jury Prize in the U.S. Dramatic Competition.
 DuVall currently stars in the Emmy award winning, HBO series Veep (Emmy winner for Outstanding Comedy Series) and recurs in AMC’s Better Call Saul.
 She starred in many award winning films including Argo, Passengers, Zodiac, Girl, Interrupted and the cult favorites But I’m a Cheerleader and The Faculty.